timholy/ANTsRegistration.jl/README.md

 their mean-squared-difference) or `CC` (which stands for neighborhood cross correlation).

-Finally, the final arguments in the example above signal that we want to use a 4-level registration.
-For the first (coarsest) level, the image will be shrunk by a factor of 8, smoothed over a 3-pixel radius, and up to 1000 iterations will be used in trying to minimize the metric.
-The main advantage of shrinking is performance, as small image pairs require fewer pixelwise comparisons than large images.
-The advantage of smoothing is that you may increase the size of the "attraction basin," making it easier to fall into a good minimum.
+Finally, the last arguments in the example above signal that we want to use a 4-level registration.
+For the first (coarsest) level, the image will be shrunk by a factor of 8, smoothed over a 3-pixel radius, and the parameters will be tweaked up to 1000 times when trying to minimize the metric.
+Choosing to shrink can improve performance, as small image pairs require fewer pixelwise comparisons than large images.
+The potential advantage of smoothing is that you may increase the size of the "attraction basin," making it easier to fall into a good minimum, although it has the potential downside of smoothing over sharp features that actually aid alignment.

 Once the rigid transformation has been found for this coarsest level, it will be used to initialize the transformation for the next